neurodatascience/fmralign-benchmark/README.rst

 Getting started
 ---------------

+** Modify the configuration file ``fmralignbench.py``** to provide a root folder where data will be downloaded and the number of CPU cores usable for replication.

 The folder ``experiments`` contains code to re-execute all of the main and supplemental experiments included in the manuscript.